SCALEFeedback: A Large-Scale Dataset of Synthetic Computer Science Assignments for LLM-generated Educational Feedback Research: Usage Notes

-The availability of SCALEFeedback is poised to catalyse a new generation of research into automated educational feedback.
-By providing a diverse, multi-assignment, multi-course benchmark, it creates opportunities for the field to move from bespoke, context-specific solutions to the development of generalisable feedback systems.
-Researchers can now investigate more sophisticated questions: How can feedback models adapt to different pedagogical goals as expressed in varying rubrics?
-How can we generate feedback that is not only correct but also motivationally attuned and aligned with principles of effective pedagogy?
-Furthermore, the SAM framework itself is a powerful contribution with broad implications.
-It provides a clear methodology for other domains and education institutions to unlock their own vast repositories of open data.
-This could lead to a proliferation of similar large-scale, privacy-safe datasets across numerous academic disciplines, fostering a more collaborative, open, and accelerated research ecosystem.
+The availability of Open Synthetic University Assignment Rubric and Submission Dataset creates research opportunities to move from bespoke, context-specific solutions to the development of generalisable feedback systems.
+Researchers can investigate how feedback models adapt to different pedagogical goals as expressed in varying rubrics, and how to generate feedback that is aligned with principles of effective pedagogy.
+The dataset serves as a foundational benchmark for advancing generalisable LLM-based feedback methods for university assignments.

-Despite the advancements, the current work also has some limitation.
-The violin plots in Figure~\ref{fig:submission_violin} and Feedback quality Std in Figure~\ref{fig:utility} shows that our LLM-based data synthesis method did not fully capture the behavioural diversity in imitating long-tailed data of assignment submissions with too many words and higher-than-average marks.
-This aligns with results in the literature showing that LLM’s responses often lack diversity which exhibit significant biases \citep{t:2,s:6}.
-To improve, one avenue of future research is the integration of more advanced persona-prompting techniques into our framework, such as the Mixture-of-Personas framework proposed by \citet{b:4}.

-The results in Table~\ref{tab:choose_llms} and Table~\ref{tab:resemblance} show that all currently common OpenAI LLMs and the two one-to-one synthetic data generation share similar values of BERTScore F1.
-This may indicate that BERTScore F1 is not a distinctive enough metrics in assessing to what extent LLMs can generate synthetic assignments with the same theme and writing styles of the original real assignments.
-Therefore, more advanced metrics, like comparative evaluation of generated synthetic assignments through the LLM-as-a-Judge method \citep{z:6,h:5} is an important direction for future research.

-As shown in Table~\ref{tab:choose_llms}, several OpenAI models -- including both reasoning and non-reasoning models -- exhibited similar performance on the assignment imitation task.
-This finding is consistent with prior research indicating that chain-of-thought reasoning primarily improves performance in mathematical and symbolic reasoning tasks \citep{s:5,w:3,l:8,l:7}.
-Because o3-pro (high reasoning effort) achieved the highest PCC and lowest MAE values for lengths of synthetic assignment descriptions, and the original dataset contained relatively few number of assignment descriptions, this model was the most suitable choice for generating synthetic assignment descriptions.
-Regarding the generation of synthetic student submissions, the results showed that multiple models achieved comparable performance.
-Considering the large volume of submissions, o4-mini offers the most practical and cost-effective option.